A Critical Connectivity Radius for Segmenting Randomly-Generated, High Dimensional Data Points: Random Geometric Graphs

-Since $n$ is inversely proportional to connection distance $r$ (requiring that $n \in [1,\infty)$), then the particular $n_{0}$, which meets the requirements of cor. $(\ref{continuum_independence_r_0_epsilon_corollary})$, is the exact number of points, such that, it is equally probable that more than half of all points are connected contiguously.
+Since $n$ is inversely proportional to connection distance $r$ (requiring that $n \in [1,\infty)$), then the particular $n_{0}$, which meets the requirements of cor. $(\ref{continuum_independence_r_0_epsilon_corollary})$, is the exact number of points, such that, it is equally probable (than not) that more than half of all points are connected contiguously.
 In this case, only one such cluster exists, with all other clusters being disjoint and sparsely connected throughout $\mathcal{B}$.
 Otherwise, all connected clusters disjointly contain half (or less than half) of all available points, in which case, more than one such cluster can exist.
-As such, $n_{0}$ demarcates the number of points at which the property $\mathcal{A}_{[n,\rho]}^{r}$ undergoes a phase transition such that the graph $G(\mathcal{X}_{n};r)$ is likely to be sparsely connected and form disjoint connected classes of points $\cite[Thms.\ (3.3,3.6)]{Meester}$, almost surely, when $n \in [1,n_{0}]$.
-Alternatively, $G(\mathcal{X}_{n};r)$ is more likely to be fully connected and form one connected class of points $\cite[Thms.\ (3.3,3.6)]{Meester}$, almost surely, when $n \in (n_{0},\infty)$.
+As such, $n_{0}$ demarcates the number of points at which the property $\mathcal{A}_{[n,\rho]}^{r}$ undergoes a phase transition such that the graph $G(\mathcal{X}_{n};r)$ is likely to be sparsely connected to form disjoint, connected clusters of points $\cite[Thms.\ (3.3,3.6)]{Meester}$, almost surely, when $n \in [1,n_{0}]$.
+Conversely, $G(\mathcal{X}_{n};r)$ is more likely to be fully connected and form one connected cluster of points $\cite[Thms.\ (3.3,3.6)]{Meester}$, almost surely, when $n \in (n_{0},\infty)$.
+Then, for image segmentation, $n_{0}$ denotes the transition from being sparsely populated, with multiple distinct objects, to one that almost surely consists of only one object of note, a densely-populated, singly-colored background.